TYPO3-extensions/sphinx/Documentation/AdministratorManual/KnownProblems/Index.rst

   Another reason for seeing this error, even when ``binSetup`` is manually configured is that you accidentally disabled execution of programs in the backend by setting ``$TYPO3_CONF_VARS['BE']['disable_exec_function']`` to ``1``.

+  Yet another related problem has been reported by someone using `Homebrew <http://brew.sh/>`_ with Mac OS X. Although Python was properly detected and could be used, the Sphinx binaries were not built correctly.
+This was fixed by changing the order of paths to be searched for in ``$TYPO3_CONF_VARS['SYS']['binPath']`` to ensure the system version of Python being used instead of the one coming with Homebrew.

 - A few Linux distributions (such as Fedora) do not provide ``docutils`` or the header files and libraries to develop Python extensions.
 With a vanilla Fedora, you may install missing components with: